pratyushpandey3897/PratyushPandey/README.md

 - 🦾 &nbsp;I am always curious and eager to learn.
 - 🚀 &nbsp; Currently learning skills in building scalable, secure and dependable software systems and applications.
-- 🎓 &nbsp; Pursuing a Masters Degree in Computer Science and Engineering at Arizona State University, with  focus on Distributed, Dependable and Secure Systems.
+- 🎓 &nbsp; Pursuing a Masters Degree in Computer Engineering (Computer Systems) at Arizona State University, with a focus on Distributed, Dependable and Secure Systems.
-- 💼 &nbsp; Experienced in working with global teams at SAP and Samsung Research for over 3 years.
+- 💼 &nbsp; Experienced in working with global software development teams at SAP and Samsung Research for over 3 years.
 - 😎 &nbsp; Skilled in web development technologies and picking up skills in Cloud Computing (AWS, Openstack) and Web3 development
 - 📫 &nbsp;Reach me out on ppande28@asu.edu (mailto:ppande28@asu.edu)
 - 🎸 &nbsp;  When I am not infront of the computer, I indulge in music as a proficient player of guitar, drums, and piano.